alekskimeu/alekskimeu/README.md

 </td>
 </table>

->We lead our lives like water flowing down a hill going more or less in one direction <br>
+> We lead our lives like water flowing down a hill going more or less in one direction <br>
->until we splash into something that forces us to find a new course.
+> until we splash into something that forces us to find a new course.
 Water never waits. <br>
-> It changes shapes and flows around things, and finds the secret paths no one else has <br>
+> It changes shapes and flows around things, and finds the secret paths no one else <br>
-> thought about. 🚀 <br>
+> has thought about. 🚀 <br>
->~ *Arthur Golden*
+> ~ *Arthur Golden*
 >
 >
 > When cats look at themselves in a mirror they see lions. 🔥 <br>
 > What matters is how you see yourself.
 >
->Whatever you do, don’t let inertia and complacency keep <br>
+> Whatever you do, don’t let inertia and complacency keep <br>
->you from pushing yourself a little bit every day. 🚀
+> you from pushing yourself a little bit every day. 🚀
 >
 >
 > Dasvidaniya, don't get any on ya 🤞!